Depression affects both men and women and is one of the leading causes of disease or injury worldwide.

 Get out of that chair and get moving.
 Countless studies show that exercise helps our brain release endorphins, which make us feel excited and satisfied.
 Any fitness activity is good for your mood, but you can enhance those benefits by taking it outside.
 An outdoor 20-minute walk twice a week can do wonders for your mood.
 Researchers also found that people who exercise outdoors feel more energetic and are more likely to maintain the routine.
 In other words, the more you exercise, the better your mood.

 Once you do head back to work, take a few minutes to get organized.
 Clear the clutter from your desk or work area.
 Messy and cluttered environments can be distracting, make you feel overwhelmed and disorganized, and slow your productivity.

 Listening to music can help improve your mood, lower blood pressure, and reduce stress.
-The right music can change attitudes, so load your MP3 player with songs that make you happy.
+The right music can change attitudes so load your playlist with songs that make you happy.
 Don’t be afraid to sing along.
 One study found that singing may actually improve immunity by increasing antibodies that fight sickness.
 Remember that the next time you belt out a few tunes in the shower.